Spring Lake Ranch Therapeutic Community Notice of Privacy Practices

 This notice describes how health information about you as a resident at Spring Lake Ranch Therapeutic Community may be used and disclosed, and how you can get access to this information.

-It is required by the Privacy Regulations created because of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+It is required by the Privacy Regulations implementing the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 Please review this notice carefully.